Paphos: Pafos 2017-European Capital of Culture

 Paphos held the title of the European Capital of Culture for the year 2017 alongside Aarhus, Denmark.
 This was a great opportunity for the town to evolve, develop and attract more tourists to discover the true beauty of Pafos.
 The few years before 2017 many improvements were made around town and everyone was preparing for the honorable title.
 It started off with the Opening Ceremony that gave the chance for many artistic people to shine such as modern and contemporary dance groups, the Music School of Pafos and last but not least Alkistis Protopsalti.
 During that year, multiple cultural events, such as the Europakonzert 2017 featuring the Berliner Philarmoniker and the famous Yamato Taiko Drum Ensemble performance, took place across the town of Paphos each month.
 The program had a huge diverse group of volunteers that contributed greatly on the events.
 Pafos after its magnificent Closing Ceremony in December 2017, where Giannis Kotsiras and Yasmin Levi have performed, has officially passed on the baton of the title of European Capital of Culture to Valletta in Malta and Leeuwarden in the Netherlands.

 Sports

-Paphos has a long history in sports with several football, basketball, volleyball teams.
-The Pafian gymnastic club is called Korivos, and it owns (via the Cyprus Athletic Organisation) the local Pafiako Stadium and the Aphroditi Sports hall.

-Stylianos Kyriakides (Στυλιανός Κυριακίδης; 1910–1987), a marathon runner from Statos, won the 1946 Boston Marathon.
+Paphos has a long history in sports with several football, basketball, volleyball teams, including Pafos FC.
+The Pafian gymnastic club is called Korivos, and it owns (via the Cyprus Athletic Organisation) the local Aphroditi Sports hall and the Stelios Kyriakides Stadium, named after Stylianos Kyriakides (Στυλιανός Κυριακίδης; 1910–1987), a marathon runner from the nearby village Statos, who won the 1946 Boston Marathon.
 According to a newspaper report, he was running with John Kelley near the end, when an old man shouted from the crowd, "For Greece, for your children!", inspiring him to pull away and win the race.

 Paphos was home to Turkish Cypriot sport team Baf Ülkü Yurdu.
-After the intercommunal conflict and Turkish invasion Baf Ülkü Yurdu left the city and based in Morphou.
+After the intercommunal conflict and Turkish invasion Baf Ülkü Yurdu relocated to Morphou.